Stolperstein: Reactions of passers-by

 People's attention is drawn towards the Stolpersteine by reports in newspapers and their personal experience.
 Their thoughts are directed towards the victims.
 Cambridge historian Joseph Pearson argues that "It is not what is written [on the stolpersteine] which intrigues, because the inscription is insufficient to conjure a person.
 It is the emptiness, void, lack of information, the maw of the forgotten, which gives the monuments their power and lifts them from the banality of a statistic."

 Development of a commemorative tradition

 Often the installation of a new Stolperstein is announced in local newspapers or on the cities' official websites and is accompanied by a remembrance gathering.
 Citizens, school children and relatives of the persons who are commemorated on the plates are invited to take part.
-Often the citizens state that they are motivated by the idea that "they were our neighbors", and that they wish to remember the victim's names, or, symbolically, allow the deported to return to the place where they rightfully belong.
+Often the citizens state that they are motivated by the idea that "they were our neighbours", and that they wish to remember the victims' names, or, symbolically, allow the deported to return to the place where they rightfully belong.
 If the person remembered on the plate was Jewish, their descendants are invited to attend the installation of the stone, and pray Kaddish, if they wish to do so.